 In my opinion, most any standard strings will have enough length.
 You just might have things a little bit tight at your high E, and not have to clip off a ton of length.
 We certainly make our strings long enough to not have to worry about that here, but it is something to keep in mind.

-Now, for the first couple decades the Fender made this guitar, they saw a lot of popularity in surf music.
+Now, for the first couple of decades the Fender made this guitar, they saw a lot of popularity in surf music.
 But it eventually kind of fell out of fashion in the ’70s, when people started playing music with humbuckers and really, really heavy guitar tones became popular.
 They discontinued it in 1980, which I think is kind of funny, because that’s right around the time, or a little bit before these really started to get picked up by a lot of the guitarists that made them famous.
 People like Thurston Moore from Sonic Youth, J Mascis from Dinosaur Jr., Nels Cline from Wilco, as well, have made them really, really popular, and they’ve kind of brought them back a little bit more recently.
-For a long time it was really hard to get a hold of one if you really wanted to.
+For a long time, it was really hard to get a hold of one if you really wanted to.
 But now, they’re all over, which is why I had such an easy time finding this guy.

 What Strings Are Best for Jazzmasters?

-Like I’ve said on this before, obviously you can play whatever gauge strings you want on whatever guitar you want.
+Like I’ve said on this before, obviously, you can play whatever gauge strings you want on whatever guitar you want.
 If you like .007s on your Jazzmaster, that’s totally fine.
 But for me, I find that I need a little bit more tension on these guitars.
 Certainly, I have a very long scale length, I have some extra room behind the nut and behind the bridge right here, which affects things a little bit as well.
 It makes things generally a little bit more slinky.

 But ultimately, for me, with the way that the trem system is set up, if I have too light of a gauge, I don’t feel like it works just right.
 I need a little bit more fight there, so I need a little bit heavier tension than something like .009s would really provide me, to make everything work there.